 If you are considering laser eye surgery as a young person, discuss the options with your surgeon.
 They will be able to tell you if you have passed the lower age limit for eye surgery and if it will be beneficial for you to undergo treatment.

 At this age, many people are starting new careers or looking after young children – it’s a busy time.
 Hours of study or screen time can take their toll and patients may seek a simpler solution to correct their vision.
 Caring for babies and toddlers requires parents to be up in the night, when inserting contact lenses or reaching for glasses may not be practical.

 By the time we reach our 40s, most people start to be affected by presbyopia, which makes small print difficult to read.
 While it will be common to now require reading glasses in addition to any surgically corrected vision, monovision or laser blended vision is a form of laser eye surgery that can treat presbyopia and eliminate the need for reading glasses in some suitable patients.

-However old you are, there is no age limit for laser eye surgery.
+However old you are, you’re not too old for laser eye surgery.
 The important thing is to seek treatment that is tailored to your own individual visual needs.

 What makes our laser eye surgery unique?

 You are always at the centre of everything we do.
 We do not offer a one size fits all approach but rather customise every single treatment to your individual visual needs, so you’ll always get the best procedure for your eyes and your vision